opentensor/bits/bits/BIT-0008-EVM-Weight-Verification.md

 > [!NOTE]
 > An example of gasless transactions can be found here https://github.com/futureversecom/trn-frontier/blob/b7183775ad8177f7ea8c597707b47b09c884a852/primitives/evm/src/validation.rs#L80 and here https://github.com/polkadot-evm/frontier/issues/849

 The potential chain load from this subsidy is minimal.
-With 256 subnets and a 361-block epoch (~72 minutes), this averages to less than one subsidized transaction per block assuming a `weight_verification_interval` of 1 epoch, an acceptable load for the security gained.
+With 256 subnets and assuming an average 361-block epoch (~72 minutes), this averages to less than one subsidized transaction per block assuming a `weight_verification_interval` of 1 epoch, an acceptable load for the security gained.
 A more complex gas sponsorship model can be revisited in a future BIT if necessary.

 Chain size impact to archive nodes is modelled as follows.
 Assuming worst-case conditions: